tobi-wan-kenobi/bumblebee-status/docs/development/general.rst

 distributions call the package ``python-pytest`` or ``python3-pytest`` or something similar (or you just use ``pip install --use pytest``)

-Aside from that, you just write you tests using ``pytest`` as usual, with one big caveat:
+Aside from that, you just write your tests using ``pytest`` as usual, with one big caveat:

 **If** you create a new directory inside ``pytests/``, you need to